 Here are some rules of thumb that I’ll leave you with:

 If you’re trading near term options, implied volatility is less of a factor than longer term options.
-In addition, near term options experience time decay faster than longer term options, The wider the spread, the greater the profit potential and cost.
+In addition, near term options experience time decay faster than longer term options, The wider the option spreads, the greater the profit potential and cost.

 Also, be careful when you’re trading options during expiration, some brokers may close you out on a position early if they feel there is a chance you can get exercised.
 Often times, it’s at the least ideal point.
 With that said, trading option spreads are a great way to learn about options because they are not as risky and as expensive as buying outright premium, and less riskier than selling outright premium.